castrojo/bazzite-dx/README.md

 # Achillobator
-Larger, more aggressive Bluefin
+Larger, more aggressive Bluefin.
+Bluefin but built on CentOS Stream10.`bluefin:lts` prototype.

 ![image](https://github.com/user-attachments/assets/2e160934-44e6-4aee-b2b8-accb3bcf0a41)

 # Purpose

 Experimentation and reckless feeding.
-Note that I don't use this image regularly, usually for one off testing so it may change abruptly.
+PRs gladly welcomed.
+Not sure how many people would be interested in this so I guess we'll find out.

+## Current Ideas

+- hyperscale sig provides newer kernels, we don't need to stay old old.
+- GNOME47 will be shipping, we have builds for our stuff already
+- EPEL will fill in lots of stuff